enguerrand/magnipy/README.md

 The camera image is displayed in full screen and can be panned / zoomed using the keyboard.

 ## Installation
+The installation instructions below are applicable for GNU/Linux.
+Necessary steps on other operating systems may vary.

 You need python3 and python3-venv to install magnipy.
 Follow these steps to install magnipy: